Read partitioned table data with PyODPS

 ) COMMENT 'User information table'

-• The following DDL statement creates the source data table user_detail_ods.
+• The statement to create the source table user_detail_ods is as follows.

 CREATE TABLE IF NOT EXISTS user_detail_ods